 Although toast is often only considered a savory dish, topped with cheese, eggs, or avocado, toast can be a vehicle for any flavor and, with the right toppings, it makes a delicious sweet snack.
 Whether it’s a combination of butter, cinnamon, and honey; ricotta cheese, shredded coconut, and chocolate chips; or cream cheese and strawberries, there are so many different ways to turn a humble piece of toast into one of the best healthy sweet snacks in the business.

 Not only are homemade turtles delicious but they are fun to make and cute to look at!
 By simply combining a Medjool date with a few pecans and a drizzle of melted chocolate you can easily create a homemade version of the oh-so-popular candy.
 Plus, they store really well in the freezer, so you can make a batch, freeze them, and you’ll have healthy sweet snacks ready to go whenever you need them.

 15. Frozen Grapes

 Although can certainly eat them raw, frozen grapes are a fun way to mix things up!
 Simply add grapes to an airtight container or plastic bag and place them in the freezer.
 Once frozen, they taste like natural candy!
-You can certainly use red or green grapes, however, green grapes seems to be the most popular choice for flavour and texture.
+You can certainly use red or green grapes, however, green grapes seem to be the most popular choice for flavour and texture.

 16. Popcorn + Cinnamon + Honey

 Although it may sound odd, trust me, it works!
 Simply cook some popcorn on the stovetop with butter (no salt!) and, once cooked, sprinkle with cinnamon, drizzle with honey and give it a cook shake until every piece is well coated.
-This sweet, warm and crunchy snack is a family-friendly treat that is perfect for movie night or an afternoon snack.
+This sweet, warm, and crunchy snack is a family-friendly treat that is perfect for a movie night or an afternoon snack.